Danger

 ```

-This validates `openclaw.json` (the runtime config), not `manifest.json`.
+This validates the runtime config, not `manifest.json`.
 For manifest validation, see [Manifest → Validation](/agents/manifest#validation).

 ### Update OpenClaw

-The **Change** button next to the Version field checks for updates and applies them.
+OpenClaw agents show a **Change** button next to the Version field.
+It checks for updates and applies them.
 Equivalent CLI calls:

 ```bash theme={null}